-My simple tuna salad sandwich with avocado, black olives and cucumber ticks all the boxes if you are looking for a quick and easy, but also tasty bite.
+My simple Tuna Ciabatta Sandwich with avocado, black olives and cucumber ticks all the boxes if you are looking for a quick and easy, but also tasty bite.
 And so healthy too!
-Breakfast, lunch, dinner, it really doesn’t matter the time of the day, this sandwich can be enjoyed whenever you want.
+Breakfast, lunch, dinner, it really doesn't matter the time of the day, this sandwich can be enjoyed whenever you want.

 Now, the word 'simple' can be misleading, don't be tricked into thinking that's a plain boring sandwich.
 Oh, no!
 Far from that!
 It's simple because preparing it is dead easy, it won't even take you 5 minutes.

 A bit of chopping, a bit of mixing, and your super amazing sandwich is ready.
 You can pat yourself on the back now, you've done great eating yummy stuff.
 How easy was that?!
 And do you know what else it's great about making your own sandwich?
 It's a lot cheaper than buying one.

 So, my alternative is a lot healthier and better for your pocket.
 Plus you know you've used fresh ingredients.
 Another bonus point here.

 - drain the brine, and add the tuna flakes to a bowl

 - peel and slice the avocado, and add it to the bowl too together with the chopped red onion, olives, and cucumber.

 - add the mayo and lemon juice, season with pepper and mix well

 - serve it sandwiched between the bread of your choice